s1ddiq/MovieFlix/README.md

 npx expo start
 ```

+- Sign up for an account
+- Discover Movies
+- Save Movies

 ### Learn more

 - [Expo documentation](https://docs.expo.dev/): Learn the fundamentals of building apps with Expo and React Native.